AdobeDocs/cloudmanager-api-docs/src/pages/tutorial/2-webhook-signature-validation.md

 app.use(bodyParser.json());
 ```

 with the block above.
 If you are running the script locally, you'll need to stop and restart the node process.
 You don't need to restart ngrok.
-In fact, if you do restart ngrok, the URL will likely change and you'll need to go back into the <a href="https://console.adobe.io/integrations" target="_new">Adobe I/O Console</a> and update the Webhook URL.
+In fact, if you do restart ngrok, the URL will likely change and you'll need to go back into the <a href="https://developer.adobe.com/console/projects" target="_new">Adobe Developer Console</a> and update the Webhook URL.

 If you are running the script through Glitch, Glitch will restart automatically.
 If you don't want to update your existing Glitch project (or lost it), you can click the button below to start over.